 Bachelors Degree Registered Nurse (BSRN): same license as an ADRN however the BSRN can work in a wider variety of settings including community health and management.
 Training can be completed in four years at a university.
 Must pass NCLEX-RN exam to be licensed.

-Advanced Practice Nurse (APN): independent practitioner often with prescriptive privileges.
+Advanced Practice Registered Nurse (APRN): independent practitioner often with prescriptive privileges.
 Can work in hospitals, clinics, or in private practice.
 Specialties include, but are not limited to, midwifery, family practice, psychiatric care, or anesthesia.
 Training can be completed in two years after completion of a BSRN at a university.
 Advanced licensure requirements will vary by specialty.